-The school pays full regard to DfES guidance ‘Keeping Children Safe in Education September 2018‘.
+The school pays full regard to Department for Education statutory guidance ‘Keeping Children Safe in Education September 2019‘.
 We ensure that all appropriate measures are applied in relation to everyone who works in the school who is likely to be perceived by the children as a safe and trustworthy adult including volunteers and staff employed by contractors.
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking in-depth interviews and conducting DBS checks.

 You can access our Safeguarding Policy via the following link: Safeguarding and Child Protection Policy April 2019

 Keeping safe online is a vital part of safeguarding the pupils of The Kingston Academy.
 We have an extensive Chrome Code and Acceptable Use of ICT Agreement that pupils must adhere to in their use of ICT devices on the premises and at home.